To brand your Tableau dashboard is simple and important. I strongly encourage Tableau developers to appropriately brand their dashboards.

-Many Tableau dashboards come with a company logo.
-To brand your Tableau dashboard is simple and useful.
-Branding is important and I strongly encourage Tableau developers to appropriately brand their dashboards.
-In addition to giving your Tableau development team / organisation an identity it serves a second purpose.
+As well as giving your Tableau development team / organisation an identity, it serves a second purpose.
 It can also provide the user additional information about the dashboard.

-- Using a URL action can still allow the user to navigate to another website
+- URL actions allow the user to navigate to another website

 - A worksheet has a title.
-Add information to that space, such as last update date.
+Add information to that space, such as the last update date.